jumpbytehq/backbone-jqmobile/README.md

 		init: function(){
 		},

-		// Series of content, each block is a separate view
 		// Blocks can accept pure HTML content via getContent() or template via template key blocks:{
 	        'header': new jumpui.block.Header({